Pape-Alioune Ndiaye: Vorskla Poltava

 In the summer of 2019, Ndiaye went on a trial with Ukrainian club Vorskla Poltava, where he was signed.
 He would flourish in the Ukrainian Premier League, especially from 2020, where he establishes himself as a mainstay at centre-back.
 Most notably, he would perform well in a victory against champions Shakhtar Donetsk, inflicting their only defeat of the season.

 During the 2020–21 season, Ndiaye continued in great form and attracted the interest of several foreign clubs, including as West Ham United, Lille, Braga and Beşiktaş.

 He was also awarded the title of best defender of the first half of the season, where Vorskla were among the best teams in the league behind Shakhtar and Dynamo Kyiv, while his contract would expire in the summer of 2021.

 Rheindorf Altach

-After the 2020–21 season Ndiaye left Poltava, whereupon he signed a two-year contract with Austrian Football Bundesliga club Rheindorf Altach in August 2021.
+Ndiaye signed a two-year contract with Austrian Football Bundesliga club Rheindorf Altach in August 2021.
+He made 23 appearances in the Bundesliga for Altach over two seasons, and also played for the second team in the Vorarlbergliga and Eliteliga Vorarlberg.
+He departed the club as his contract expired at the end of the 2022–23 Austrian Football Bundesliga season.

+Şanlıurfaspor

+In July 2023, Ndiaye joined Turkish TFF First League club Şanlıurfaspor.
+He made his debut for the club on 14 August, starting in a 2–1 league victory against Altay.

+Tobol

+On 3 February 2024, Ndiaye signed with Tobol in Kazakhstan.